yours7himanshu/v4/docs/content/30.architecture/posts.md

 - Objective: Discover local dance scenes and connect with information sources
 - Use Cases:
   - Find local WhatsApp groups and Instagram accounts for dance events
-  - Discover active venues that host dance events
+  - Discover active venues that organize dance events
-  - Connect with local event hosts and organizers
+  - Connect with local event organizers
   - Get recommendations for local dance classes and socials
   - Learn about the local dance community structure
 - Examples:
   - "Where can I dance bachata in Berlin?"
   - "Looking for salsa WhatsApp groups in London"
-  - "Which venues host kizomba parties in Paris?"
+  - "Which venues organize kizomba parties in Paris?"
   - "Who organizes zouk events in New York?"
   - "Main Instagram accounts to follow for bachata in Madrid?"
   - "Best salsa venues in Rome?"